AthensFramework/CSRF/README.md

         <input type=hidden name=csrf_token value=37328bc2cac3e73623bc38ab0f4068ee7fa1>
     ...
 ```
+This token will be included automatically in any of your form submissions.

 Incase you perform form submission via AJAX, `::init()` also inserts a `CSRF_TOKEN` variable into your javascript:
 ```